lowrycode/ski-arise-project/project_planning.md

 - Add a "Make an Enquiry" button to the "Contact Us" section which links to the Enquiry page
 - Ensure that each form works as expected and presents clearly on different devices

+### User Story 4 (SHOULD HAVE)
-**User Story 4:** As a first time skier, I want to learn about what ski holidays are like so I can decide if this type of holiday is for me
+As a first time skier, I want to learn about what ski holidays are like so I can decide if this type of holiday is for me

 **Acceptance criteria**
 - The homepage includes a section for FAQs as well as images / videos showing skiers in idyllic locations to entice first-time customers.